Introducing Quantum Information and Computation to a Broader Audience with MOOCs at OpenHPI: Evaluation of the data collected

-It turns out that the typical participant in a course is between 50 and 59 years old, male, employed in IT, and has a diploma or master's degree.
+It turns out that the typical participant in a course is between 50 and 59 years old, male, employed in IT, and has a university degree.
 These characteristics are mentioned in between 30\% and 80\% of registrations.
 But often there is a wide variety of answers for the non-typical participants.
 The courses were therefore also attended by hundreds to thousands of participants who are female, do not work in IT, or do not have a university degree.

-{Figures (\ref{Res_fig1}) - (\ref{Res_fig2_4})} provide detailed information: In Figure (\ref{Res_fig1}) we show the distribution of age groups over all participants, without double countings of participants.
+Figures~\ref{Res_fig1}-\ref{Res_fig2_4} provide detailed information: In Fig.~\ref{Res_fig1} we show the distribution of age groups over all participants, without double countings of participants.
 Unfortunately, the majority (4747 participants) did not disclose their age.
 Of those who revealed their age, a majority of participants are in the 50-59 age group.

-Figure (\ref{Res_fig2_1}) shows the distribution of genders.
+Figure~\ref{Res_fig2_1_rev} shows the distribution of genders.
 At over 80\%, the proportion of men is even higher than is typically observed in STEM subjects, where the proportion of men is regularly around 2/3.

-Figures (\ref{Res_fig2_2}) - (\ref{Res_fig2_4}) reveal information about professional characteristics.
+Figures~\ref{Res_fig2_2}-\ref{Res_fig2_4} reveal information about professional characteristics.
 Over 60\% of survey participants described their employment status as employed, followed by retired people (approx. 17\%) and students at universities and others (approx. 7\% each).
 Unsurprisingly, around 58\% of participants categorize themselves in the IT sector, followed by other (around 16\%), education (around 14\%), and engineering (around 12\%).
 However, it was also possible to reach people from administration and marketing/sales.
-In terms of professional qualifications, the MA degree dominates with approx. 54\%, followed by a Bachelor's degree (approx. 18\%) and a doctorate (approx. 17\%).
+In terms of professional qualifications, the MA degree (this also includes the former German diploma degrees) dominates with approx. 54\%, followed by a Bachelor's degree (approx. 18\%) and a doctorate (approx. 17\%).
 Around 15\% of respondents stated that they had a non-academic professional qualification.